solenopsys/monorepo/whiteparer/content/topics/EN/whitepapers/combinatorics/architect/smart.md

 ### Smart Modules

-Smart modules are a key component of the Combinatorics architecture.
+Smart modules are a key component of the Combinator architecture.
 Each module features an embedded microcontroller and two UIC connectors, allowing them to be linked in chains.
 One connector is used for data input, while the other connects to the next smart module.